rocket-pool/RPIPs/tokenomics-explainers/003-rework-foundation.md

 Importantly, the same participant may be eligible to benefit from both categories.
 As an example take the Node Operator in existing tokenomics, represented in Figure 1 on the left pie chart in blue.
 You can see how an equivalent participant shows up in blue in the new tokenomics on the right pie chart.
 Their ETH earns from the Node Operator Commission Share, which is initially 5% in the current proposal.
 Their staked RPL earns from the Voter Share, which is initially 9% in the current proposal.

-TODO -- update to 5% no_share and 9% voter_share
 <div>
     <img src="../assets/tokenomics-explainers/003-figure-1.png" alt="Figure 1" width="1000px"></br>
     <i>Figure 1 - Current and Proposed tokenomics pies</i>